jwollihe/ihe/README.md

 # ihe
-Code primarily or at least initially deployed through monetate
+Code primarily or at least initially deployed through monetate, for now